Instant Pot Desserts That Prove the Appliance Can Ace Sweets, Too

-Your mission: Think beyond soups and stews and use your multicooker for our best Instant Pot dessert recipes!
-Everything can be adapted to be an easy Instant Pot dessert, including caramel cheesecake and chocolate lava cake.
+Your mission: Think beyond soups and stews and use your multicooker for our best Instant Pot dessert recipes.
+Almost anything can be adapted to be an easy pressure cooker dessert, including caramel cheesecake and chocolate lava cake.
 Sample them all, then attempt to pick a favorite.
 Mission: Impossible.

 Anything that starts with chocolate and heavy cream is bound to be worth the calorie splurge.
 A pinch of cinnamon and cayenne push this easy Instant Pot dessert recipe into must-make territory.
 Employing the pressure cooker function for this spicy twist on the classic French custard treat means far less time stands between you and the first delectable bite compared to the traditional oven method.